appacitive/builder-docs/server/javascript/samples/todo/index.md

 });
 ```

-The `getConnectedObjects` call, returns all the todo items which are connected to current user and get rendered.
+The `getConnectedObjects` call, returns all the todo items which are connected to current user and gets rendered.

 #### 3.5 Run your app

 Open index.html of your app.
 Signup and add, update and remove items.

-#### 3.6 User Logout and Forgot Password
+#### 3.6 Forgot Password

 It's a fact that as soon as you introduce passwords into a system, users will forget them.
 In such cases, Appacitive provides a way to let them securely reset their password.